 “What are the key challenges facing Paediatric EDs in the UK over the next five years and what solutions do you propose?“

-I treated it like any conference presentation – prepare fully the content, story, slides, and practice so it’s smooth.
+I treated it like any conference presentation – prepare the content, story, and slides, and practice fully so it’s smooth.
 This should be the easy part of your interview.

 4. Have five examples to hand

-- A time where you led a team/brought about change
+A time when you led a team/brought about change

 5. Use a structure for particular answers